 Load them onto a private Youtube account and email your bilingual team.

-, we help our clients develop safety videos under 3 minutes in length.
+At Red Angle, we help our clients develop safety videos under 3 minutes in length.
 Once the images are collected and the script is written, we can complete videos in both languages in about 30 minutes.

 Curating a digital library sounds challenging.